BBVA/hancock-doc/docs/guide/dlt-adapter/Operations/SmartContract.md

 You can see the technical documentation, and an example of the call <a href="https://bbva.github.io/hancock-dlt-adapter/api.html#adapt-invocation-method-of-smartcontract">here</a>.

-Anyway we can operate with contract deployments on a DLT network without registering the contract beforehand in Hancock.
+Anyway, we can operate with smart contract deployed on a DLT network without registering the contract beforehand in Hancock.
 In that case, apart from the parameters, we need the ABI of the contract Check <a href="https://bbva.github.io/hancock-dlt-adapter/api.html#adapt-invocation-method-with-abit">the technical call</a> to know more details.